Melanie Whetzel, Lead Consultant – Cognitive/Neurological Team

 Over the last few years we have seen more attention on mental health and workplace issues.
 Millions of Americans are affected by mental health conditions every year.
 The National Institute of Mental Health tells us nearly one if five U.S. adults lives with a mental illness (44.7 million in 2016).
 I am constantly looking for new information on how employers can improve on recognizing and then helping employees who may have mental health conditions.
 Of note is a white paper recently released by the Disability Management Employer Coalition (DMEC) and The Standard that addresses an employer’s role and responsibilities when employees are experiencing behavioral health conditions.

 The paper is called Managing Optimal Work Performance Through Behavioral Health Conditions.
 It is an excellent resource for employers to use to begin the process of creating effective stay at work and return to work strategies.
 In addition, there are several resources employers can access (some free and some with a cost) to improve awareness of and appropriately respond to mental health issues in the workplace.
 You can see a list of vendors and products here.
-And of course, JAN has a number of resources specific to accommodations for mental health impairments.
+And of course, JAN has a number of resources specific to accommodations for mental health conditions.

 Brittany Lambert, Consultant – Sensory Team